bradrn/brassica/Documentation.md

 ### Output highlighting

-Both of Brassica’s graphical interfaces (desktop and online) contain options to highlight output words which satisfy various conditions.
+Brassica’s interactive interfaces contain options to highlight output words which satisfy various conditions.
 These options are located in the ‘output highlighting’ box near the right of the window.
 The highlighting is updated every time the rules are applied.
 (That is, every time the ‘apply’ button is pressed;
   or, with live previewing enabled, every time the input or rules are changed.)

-The default is ‘No highlighting’.
+The default option is ‘No highlighting’.
-Select ‘Different to last run’ to highlight all words for which the current application of the rules gave a different output to the last application of the rules.
+Select ‘Different to last run’ to highlight all words where the current application of the rules gave a different output to the last application of the rules.
-This option can be useful when investigating the effect of a particular rule on the output: while this option is enabled, toggling the rule on and off will highlight all words which are affected by this rule.
+This option can be useful when investigating the effect of a particular rule on the output: while this option is enabled, adding and removing the rule will highlight all words which are affected by this rule.

-Select ‘Different to input’ to highlight all words for which at least one rule alters the input.
+Select ‘Different to input’ to highlight all words which have been affected by at least one rule.
 This option can be useful when prototyping a new set of sound changes: when conlanging, the ideal situation is one in which every word is affected by at least one rule, i.e. every word is highlighted.

-Note that when the latter option is selected, some rules cause undesirable highlighting.
+Note that when ‘Different to input’ selected, some rules can cause undesirable highlighting.
 For instance, it is often useful to use rules which remove romanisation conventions, mark syllable boundaries or similar.
 Such rules tend to alter a large portion of the input;
   all those words are then highlighted even though, linguistically speaking, they have undergone no change.
 For this reason, Brassica provides the `-x` flag.
-If a word has only been affected by `-x` rules, that word will not be highlighted — that is, `-x` rules are treated by Brassica as effectively causing no change for the purposes of output highlighting.
+If a word has only been affected by rules marked with `-x` rules, that word will not be highlighted.
+That is, `-x` rules are treated by Brassica as effectively causing no change for the purposes of output highlighting.
-Thus, it is recommended to annotate rules with `-x` when they cause only cosmetic change, so only rules corresponding to actual phonetic change will trigger output highlighting.
+It is recommended to annotate rules with `-x` when they cause only cosmetic change, so only rules corresponding to actual phonetic change will trigger output highlighting.

 ### MDF dictionaries